API Reference

 Manage external service dependencies and track their health impact.

-Escalation Rules
+Escalation Policies

-Configure time-based escalation chains for incident alerts.
+Configure multi-step escalation policies for incident alert routing.

 MCP Integration